AnirudhBHarish/CogPhys/README.md

 ## Bias Analysis

 The `rppg_bias_analysis.ipynb` notebook can be run to obatin the bias number.
 The notebook requires the path to the `metadata.csv` and the folder containing the generated waveforms (from the test script).
 Please change the 2 paths and run the notebook to obtain the numbers,

+## Algoritmic Baselines (RGB)

+The 4 algorithmic baselines have been implmented in the folder `algorithmic_baselines`.
+The base functions for the same have been taken from this repositoty under `undersupervised_methods` Please refer to the code and README in `algorithmic_baselines`.